-RMIT’s AFI Research Collection, in partnership with RMIT Culture and the Screen and Sound Cultures Research Group at RMIT University is pleased to announce the 2022 AFI Research Collection Fellowship.
+RMIT’s AFI Research Collection, in partnership with RMIT Culture and the Screen and Sound Cultures Research Group at RMIT University is pleased to announce the 2023/2024 AFI Research Collection Fellowship.

-, and soundtracks) associated with film and television production in Australia.
+The AFI Research Collection (AFIRC) is an essential resource for Australian film and television scholarship.
+Its holdings reflect a diversity of research materials and ephemera, including screenplays, production stills, special collections, press kits, and soundtracks, associated with film and television production in Australia.
 These unique and specialist collections are supported by comprehensive holdings of books, journals and industry publications from Australia and overseas.

 What support is available?

 Depending on the requirements of the applicant, the Fellowship may be awarded for generally the equivalent of a period of between two and six weeks.
 The Fellowship will include the following in-kind-support:

 - open access to the AFIRC’s holdings and databases

 AFIRC staff will not serve as research assistants to the Fellow.
 The AFIRC staff will conduct an orientation tour and staff will be on hand to answer questions, but it is expected that the AFIRC Research Fellow will conduct their research independently.

 The AFI Research Collection Fellowship is open to researchers who have a demonstrated interest and experience in Australian screen culture and through evidenced research or AV outputs.

 - Ongoing RMIT academic staff are ineligible to apply.